The Eastern Old-Growth Forest Conference

 • Health and Wellness: Impacts and Benefits

-• Bob Leverett – Big Tree hunter, co-founder of the Native Tree Society, president of Friends of Mohawk Trail State Forest, and chairperson for the MA Dept. of Conservation & Recreation Forest Reserves Science Advisory Committee.
-In collaboration with his colleagues, Bob is closely associated with discovery and confirmation the old-growth forest remnants in Massachusetts.
+• Bob Leverett Co-founder of the Native Tree Society, co-founder and President of Friends of Mohawk Trail State Forest, Chair of the Massachusetts Department of Conservation and Recreation Forest Reserves Science Advisory Committee, co-author of several books, and a co-discoverer of most of the known old growth in Massachusetts.

-Optional field trips on Saturday September 23 will include options to The Bowl Research Natural Area, Big Pines Natural Area, and several other spectacular old growth forests in the White Mountains of New Hampshire, led by forest ecology experts and natural resources professionals, including Tom Wessels.
+Optional Field Trips on Thursday, Friday and Saturday will include sunrise forest bathing as well as trips to The Bowl Research Natural Area, Big Pines Natural Area, and several other spectacular old-growth forests in the White Mountains of New Hampshire.
+All trips are led by experienced field researchers, many of whom are presenters at the conference.

 All are welcome.
 Whether you are a scientist, forest practitioner, health care professional, legislator, hiker or nature enthusiast, please join us!